About Planting Languages

 As a speech-language therapist in preventive speech/language therapy, Carien Deutman often works with multilingual families.
 She conducts consultations for young children with speech-language problems and provides training to parents and professionals about multilingualism.

 Dr Isabelle Barth is a French and a consultant in languages, plurilingual education and intercultural communication.
-She founded Multilingual Café in 2010 and helps families and professionals on their plurilingual and multicultural path.
-She also does and research on family language policies and in particular for mixed families and migrant families.
+She founded Multilingual Café in 2010 and helps families and professionals on their plurilingual and multicultural path. she also does research on family language policies and in particular for mixed families and migrant families.

 Dr Anna Martowicz is a linguist and language teacher with interest in multilingualism, heritage language acquisition and multiliteracy; founder and CEO of the Association for the Promotion of Polish Language Abroad (APPLA), author of teaching materials and guidebooks for parents and teachers of multilingual children.